cintrondigital/Cryptsy-Eggdrop-Pricebot/README.md

 # Cryptsy-Eggdrop-Pricebot
 This bot was discovered on Egghelp.
 The code was outdated and needed additional trading pairs.
-The MTGox portion of the bot was removed in this version I've already added additional trading pairs.
+The MTGox portion of the code was removed in this version I've already added additional trading pairs.
 I will continue to push updates and most likely will add more features to it.